Mauna Loa, Island of Hawaii, USA is the longest bike climb in the world.

-We are fortunate to have documented the Top 10 longest bike climbs in the world which are on 3 continents in 6 different countries, 3 of which are Hawaiian volcanoes.
-Below are a list and brief summary of each of the world’s longest road bike climbs.
+We are fortunate to have documented the Top 10 longest bike climbs in the world, located on three continents, in six different countries, with three of them being Hawaiian volcanoes.
+Below is a list, along with brief summary of each of the world’s longest road bike climbs.

 #1 OF 10